Gyciauskas/Internship-Project/README.md

 "GreenField" C# back-end project

-This is that make-it 5-6 people group with lector, during 3 months intership in the "Present Connection".
+This is that we maked 5 people group and project leader, during 3 months internship in the "Present Connection" software development company.

+Technologies:

+Database - MongoDB.
-Database we used is MongoDB.
-WEB service written with ServiceStack.
+WEB service - ServiceStack.
-For our code we maked tests with NUnit and NSubstitute.
+For CRUD and REST architecture we maked tests with NUnit.
 For client side we used ASP.NET MVC.
-Everything written with Visual Studio 2015
+IDE - Visual Studio 2015.
+Version control system  - Git, remote repository - BitBucket.